gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 ## Defining the meaning of penalty
 The penalty, $\xi$, in the context of SVM is used to handle misclassifications, and points that fall within the margin.
-Each penalty calculated by using the **hinge loss function**:
+Each penalty is calculated by using the **hinge loss function**:

 $$\ell(x) = max(0, 1 - y_{i}\left(w \cdot x - b \right))$$